HL7/emedicinal-product-info/input/pagecontent/ePI-structure.md

 1. Narrative description of the medicinal products it contains
 2. An ordered collection of cross-references to the Medicinal Product Definition resources that the ePI document is about.
 The List is dynamic since the cross-references are added, removed or changed over time.

+Althought some use cases involve pulling metadata, sections or narrative content from the Composition, the List resource is not published independently from the Bundle.

 #### Composition resource
 The Composition defines the basic structure and the human readable narrative content for the ePI document.
 For example, encoded section headings; narrative text (paragraphs, sentences); tables; and bulleted lists.
 The Composition taggs the language of the narrative content

 All narrative content is in XHTML fragment with HTML 4.0 standard formatting (Refer to [FHIR Narrative](http://build.fhir.org/narrative.html#xhtml) for HTML 4.0 exceptions and exclusions).

+Althought some use cases involve pulling metadata, sections or narrative content from the Composition, the Composition resource is not published independently from the Bundle.

 ##### Binary resource
 The Binary resource is used to handle images as Base64.